samia-djafi/Sogno_Entreprise/backend/README.md

 # Sogno Enterprise — RAG Backend

-> Production-oriented Retrieval-Augmented Generation (RAG) backend for an enterprise knowledge assistant.
+> A retrieval-augmented generation backend that lets employees query an internal knowledge base in natural language, without the answers wandering off into the model's pretrained guesses.-Test: `https://sogno-entreprise.onrender.com/docs`

 Sogno Enterprise is an AI-powered internal knowledge assistant designed to answer employee questions using a controlled collection of company documents.